-What is a stakeholder fund?04 December 2014
+What is a stakeholder fund?17 May 2019

 Stakeholder funds were introduced in April 2001 following Government legislation.
 They were intended to encourage more long-term saving for retirement, particularly among those on low to moderate earnings.
 They are required to meet a number of conditions set out in legislation, including a cap on charges, low minimum contributions, and flexibility in relation to stopping and starting contributions.
-Employers with five or more employees are required to provide access to a stakeholder pension scheme for their employees unless they offer a suitable alternative pension scheme.

 Auto Enrolment has now superseded stakeholder funds, as it is now compulsory for employers to automatically enrol eligible workers into a pension scheme.
 However, we will still continue to accommodate all conditions for existing stakeholder funds.